-Running on data has been added to your bookmarks.
+Running on data has been saved

 The fitness tracker on your wrist may be the most evident sign of the Internet of Things, but it is just one node resting on top of communications, analytics, policy, and even behavioral infrastructure.
 Host Tanya Ott talked to Tom Davenport, independent senior advisor to Deloitte LLP, about the future of IoT.

 TANYA OTT: This is The Press Room, Deloitte University Press’s podcast on the issues and ideas that matter to your business today.
 I’m Tanya Ott and today we’re talking about the Internet of Things… all of those devices we use everyday that sense things like movement and temperature and collect data that can help us be more efficient, safer, healthier.
 They can help us if the makers of those devices know how to use the data.

 TOM DAVENPORT: “I don’t think that most businesses have in mind exactly how are things going to work when we get all of this data.
 Even if I’m selling consumer-oriented devices they’re not sure how consumers will use it or what will they care about.

 TANYA OTT: There are about 20 billion Internet of Things devices in the world.
 Everything from fitness trackers to smart thermostats to car backup sensors.